Are we reading your email?

 What if law enforcement requests my data?

-If we received a valid legal request, we could only provide the minimal metadata we store: sender addresses, timestamps, and delivery statuses.
-We cannot provide email content, subject lines, or attachments because we never have access to them.
-Your real email address is stored encrypted — we would need to be specifically asked about a known alias to confirm its existence.
+If we received a valid legal request, we could only provide the minimal metadata we store: sender addresses, subject lines, timestamps, and delivery statuses.
+We cannot provide email content or attachments because we never have access to them once a forward completes.
 We publish a transparency report annually.

 Your emails are yours.
 Period.